kaikoh95/kaikoh95-old.github.io/README.md

 # kaikoh95.github.io

-Exploring HTML and CSS, will be adding more features as I progress.
+Exploring HTML CSS JS, will be adding more features as I progress.